How to Find a Solicitor

 Finding a solicitor can feel like walking into a minefield or taking a leap of faith.
 There are thousands of solicitors based in the UK and some are more helpful than others.
 You will find solicitors in large corporate firms, at small independent sole practitioners and also through online services.

 When first looking for a solicitor, we recommend that you look locally to see if any solicitors are able to assist you.
-Depending on the services required, solicitor’s fees can become very expensive without spending extra on travelling costs to visit them.
-If you need them to prepare basic documents or to simply witness you sign a document then a local service may be the best option.
+Depending on the services required, solicitors’ fees can become very expensive without spending extra on travelling costs to visit them.
+If you need them to prepare basic documents or to simply witness you sign a document, then a local service may be the best option.

 Solicitors normally specialise in one or two areas of expertise.
-If you simply need documents to be certified by a solicitor then this often does not make much difference.
-For complex matters and specialist legal advice we recommend you find a solicitor in the relevant field.
+If you simply need documents to be certified by a solicitor, then this often does not make much difference.
+For complex matters and specialist legal advice, we recommend you find a solicitor in the relevant field.

-Whilst many people will use the yellow pages or google to find a solicitor you can also look on the Law Society’s website www.lawsociety.org.uk.
+Whilst many people will use the yellow pages or Google to find a solicitor, you can also look on the Law Society’s website www.lawsociety.org.uk.
 This website contains details on all registered solicitors in England and Wales.
-If you wish to find a solicitor based in Scotland then you need to use the Scottish equivalent called www.lawscot.org.uk and for Northern Ireland use www.lawsoc-ni.org.
+If you wish to find a solicitor based in Scotland, then you need to use the Scottish equivalent called www.lawscot.org.uk and for Northern Ireland use www.lawsoc-ni.org.

 Do I need a notary?

-When legalising documents ready for use overseas it is always important to check whether a solicitor is sufficient to sign the document or whether a Notary Public has been specifically requested.
-In some cases documents may need to be signed by a Notary.
+When legalising documents ready for use overseas, it is always important to check whether a solicitor is sufficient to sign the document or whether a Notary Public has been specifically requested.
+In some cases, documents may need to be signed by a Notary.
 This may be a direct request made by the people to whom you are presenting the documents overseas.

 Alternatively, on some documents, it is made clear when documents should be signed by a Notary with particular statements such as ‘Signed in the Presence of the Notary Public’.
-In simple terms a Notary Public is a solicitor who has further qualifications.
-Part of their studies include certifying documents.
+In simple terms, a Notary Public is a solicitor who has further qualifications.
+Part of their studies includes certifying documents.
 There are around 1000 notary publics who are based around the UK.
 You can find a local Notary Public if you research them on a website called ‘The Notaries Society’.
 Notaries in Scotland and Northern Ireland can be found on the same websites detailed above.

 How are solicitors regulated?